 Cafe OTO recently hosted the first London DIAGONAL night in over a year, the main attraction being the teaming of Diagonal label boss Oscar Powell and conceptual electronic music maverick Russell Haswell as HP, the culmination of a working relationship that started way back in 2013.
 There was much speculation as to what these two would present.
 They were joined by labelmates Viviankrist, NHK and Handy.

-Not less impressive were the visual provided by Mattias Gmachl, a founding member of farmers manual (famous in their own right for their place in the Viennese Experimental Glitch music scene in the 90s alongside Peter Rehberg etc) and an incredible visual artist.
-The generative visuals went from a blob of ever-changing colours, shapes and textures, to more geometric figures to end up in 3d scans of the artist’s heads translated into cybernetic looking figures in an icy purple and disrupted into fractals by the audio, moving endlessly in a sort of virtual despair.
+Not less impressive were the visuals provided by Mattias Gmachl, a founding member of farmers manual (famous in their own right for their place in the Viennese Experimental Glitch music scene in the 90s alongside Peter Rehberg etc.) and an incredible visual artist.
+The generative visuals went from a blob of ever-changing colours, shapes and textures to more geometric figures to end up in 3D scans of the artist’s heads translated into cybernetic-looking figures in an icy purple and disrupted into fractals by the audio, moving endlessly in a sort of virtual despair.

 The night continued with NHK and Handy, who carried on pummeling the